BUTR/Bannerlord.BLSE/README.md

   -->
 </p>

-Extends the game.
+The Bannerlord Software Extender (BLSE) is a tool for Bannerlord mods that expands modding capabilities and adds additional functionality to the game.

+Once installed, no additional steps are needed to launch Bannerlord with BLSE's added functionality.
+You can start the game using **Bannerlord.BLSE.Launcher.exe** for the Vanilla Launcher or **Bannerlord.BLSE.LauncherEx.exe** for the Extended Launcher (BUTRLoader).
+Mod Developers can use **Bannerlord.BLSE.Standalone.exe** to use the CLI to launch the game.

+Credits to [Pickysaurus](https://www.nexusmods.com/users/31179975)﻿ for the BLSE and BUTR Logos!

+## Installation (Manual)
+* Download BLSE from the Files tab.
+* Extract all files inside the top-level folder in the ZIP to your game folder (where **Bannerlord.Launcher.exe** is located).
+* Run the game using **Bannerlord.BLSE.Launcher.exe** or **Bannerlord.BLSE.LauncherEx.exe**.
+* To confirm it is working, open the console with the *ALT+`* (tilde) key and type *blse.version*.
+This will display the version of the installed BLSE build.

+## Installation with Vortex
+* Click the "Vortex" button in the top-right of this page.
+* Once installed and enabled, ensure you have deployed it by clicking "Deploy Mods" on the Mods toolbar.
+* Use the shortcut on the dashboard to start the game with BLSE.

 ## Features
-**BLSE** expands the game with the following features:

 * **Interceptor** - BLSE checks if the is a class with a custom attribute named ***BLSEInterceptorAttribute***.
 If it's found it checks if there are the following signatures:
-  *  **void OnInitializeSubModulesPrefix()** - will execute just before the game starts to initialize the SubModules.
-This gives us the ability to add SubModules declared in other programming languages like [Python](https://github.com/BUTR/Bannerlord.Python)﻿ and [Lua](https://github.com/BUTR/Bannerlord.Lua)﻿
+  *  **static void OnInitializeSubModulesPrefix()** - will execute just before the game starts to initialize the SubModules.
+This gives us the ability to add SubModules declared in other programming languages like [Python](https://github.com/BUTR/Bannerlord.Python) and [Lua](https://github.com/BUTR/Bannerlord.Lua)
-  * **void OnLoadSubModulesPostfix()** - will execute just after all SubModules were initialized
+  * **static void OnLoadSubModulesPostfix()** - will execute just after all SubModules were initialized
-* **LoadReferencesOnLoad** - gives the ability to add <Tag key="LoadReferencesOnLoad" value="false" /> that will disable explicit dependency load.
-Will be useful after switch to .NET Core runtime.

-## Installation
-Download the file and extract it's contents into the game's root folder (e.g. `C:\Program Files (x86)\Steam\steamapps\common\Mount & Blade II Bannerlord`).

-## Troubleshooting
-### Unblocking DLL's
-You may need to right click on Bannerlord.BLSE.exe  file, click Properties, and click `Unblock` if you extracted the zip file with Windows Explorer or other programs that try to secure extracted files.
+* **Continue Save File** - Allows to specify the save file to load when launching the game.
+Use */continuesave **mysavegame** *(save file should be specified without the extension)
+* **Assembly Resolver** - Changes the assembly loading priority.
+Is an assembly is available in one of the loaded modules, it will be loaded from there instead.